Federal judge's son killed, husband injured in shooting at New Jersey home, sources say

-NORTH BRUNSWICK, New Jersey (WABC) -- The husband and son of New Jersey federal judge Esther Salas have been shot, Middlesex County Prosecutor Yolanda Ciccone told ABC News.
+NORTH BRUNSWICK, New Jersey (WABC) -- The son of New Jersey federal judge Esther Salas was killed, and her husband was shot in a shooting at their home in North Brunswick on Sunday, sources tell ABC News.

-Salas' son has died, according to law enforcement sources.
-The condition of her husband is not known.
+Judge Salas' husband, Criminal Defense Attorney Mark Anderl is in stable condition at the hospital after undergoing surgery, said North Brunswick Mayor Francis Womack.

-Judge Salas, who is the first Latina to serve on the federal bench in New Jersey was not hurt.
+Judge Salas, who is the first Latina to serve on the federal bench in New Jersey, was not hurt.
+It is not clear who was the intended target.

 Officials say the suspect remains at large.